ikmb/TOFU-MAaPO/docs/usage.md

 ### Kraken2 options:
 `--kraken2_db` Directory of used Kraken2 database.
 Should be Bracken ready for use with Bracken.
 REQUIRED! <br />

+### Salmon options:
+`--salmon_db` Directory of used salmon database.
+REQUIRED! <br />
+`--salmon_processing` NOT RECOMMENDED!
+Shortcut for high-throughput data processing with salmon, skips qc, no other modules available in this mode.  <br />

 ### Bracken options and their default:
 `--bracken_length` = 100<br />